ryu1kn/vscode-partial-diff/README.md

     ]
     ```

+* `partialDiff.enableTelemetry` (default: `true`)

+    Allow the extension usage data to be sent to the extension author.
+    Regardless of this flag, Partial Diff does **NOT** send usage data
+    if the editor's [`telemetry.enableTelemetry`](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting) is set to `false`.

 * `partialDiff.hideCommandsOnContextMenu` (default: `false`)

     (DEPRECATED) Hide Partial Diff commands on the context menu.
     Please use `partialDiff.commandsOnContextMenu` instead.

 ## Keyboard Shortcuts